 Biomass Boiler Project at Dunham Massey

-The biomass boiler will heat the house, visitor centre, Stables Restaurant and all of the cottages on site, saving in excess of 239 tonnes of carbon dioxide, 31,000 litres of oil and £33,000 in heating costs every year.
 The woodfuel is produced in sustainably managed forests and is sourced from supplies on the Government's Biomass Suppliers List.

 The project is part of a national renewable energy investment programme which will see the National Trust invest £30 million in renewable energy to heat and power more of its historic places.
-The programme was launched in 2015 to help deliver the Trust’s target to reduce reliance on fossil fuels, cut energy use by 20% and produce 50% of its energy from renewable sources on its land by 2020.
+The programme was launched in 2015 to help deliver the Trust’s target to reduce reliance on fossil fuels, cut energy use by 20% and produce 50% of its energy from renewable sources on its land by the end of 2020.